torvalds/linux/Documentation/core-api/dma-api-howto.rst

 your device.
 For example, &pdev->dev is a pointer to the device struct of a PCI device (pdev is a pointer to the PCI device struct of your device).

-These calls usually return zero to indicated your device can perform DMA properly on the machine given the address mask you provided, but they might return an error if the mask is too small to be supportable on the given system.
+These calls usually return zero to indicate your device can perform DMA properly on the machine given the address mask you provided, but they might return an error if the mask is too small to be supportable on the given system.
 If it returns non-zero, your device cannot perform DMA properly on